-|Error||An error occurs when the change tracking task pulls data changes from the data source.||
+Error||An error occurs when the change tracking task pulls data changes from the data source.||

-- A change tracking channel in the Error state will be resumed within seven days.
-To stop the change tracking, you must release the change tracking channel.
+	- A change tracking channel in the Error state will be automatically resumed within seven days.
+To stop change tracking, you must release the change tracking channel.

-- After a change tracking channel is released, the data in the channel will be released and cannot be recovered.
-We recommend that you use caution when performing this operation.
+	- After a change tracking channel is released, the data in the channel is cleared and cannot be recovered.
+We recommend that you use caution when you perform this operation.